commerce-agent/cap/docs/specification.md

 -   **Transparency:** Users **MUST** be clearly informed about what data is collected for personalization, how it is used, and with whom it is shared.
--   **User Control & Consent:** Personalization data **MUST** only be collected, stored, or used with the user\'s explicit, informed, and voluntary consent.
+-   **User Control & Consent:** Personalization data **MUST** only be collected, stored, or used with the user's explicit, informed, and voluntary consent.
 Users **MUST** have accessible ways to review, modify, or withdraw their consent at any time.
 -   **Purpose Limitation:** Data collected for personalization **MUST** only be used for the specific, consented purpose.
 Any other use **MUST** have new, explicit consent.
 -   **Data Minimization:** Only the minimum data necessary for the stated personalization purpose **SHOULD** be collected and processed.
 -   **Security:** All parties **MUST** apply strong security measures to protect user data from unauthorized access, disclosure, or misuse.